Call-out: Children’s Laureate Wales 2021-2023

 - Children’s Laureate Wales is an English-language project which works alongside its Welsh-language sister project, Bardd Plant Cymru.

-- Pembrokeshire-based children’s author Eloise Williams was named the inaugural Children’s Laureate Wales for 2019-2021 and will be in the role until August 2021.
+- Pembrokeshire-based children’s author Eloise Williams was named the inaugural Children’s Laureate Wales for 2019-2021 and will be in the role until the end of the summer 2021.

 Why a Poet?